-On July 27, 2020, the Board determined to exit the land seismic leasing business, which comprises essentially all operations of the Equipment Leasing segment.
-As a result, the assets, excluding cash, and liabilities of the Equipment Leasing segment are considered held for sale and the segment's operations are reported as discontinued operations as of July 31, 2020 and for all comparative periods presented in these condensed consolidated financial statements.
-The Company anticipates selling the discontinued operations within the next twelve months in a single transaction, or multiple transactions, which may involve the sale of legal entities or assets.
+On July 27, 2020, the Board determined to exit the Leasing Business, which comprises essentially all operations of the Equipment Leasing segment.
+As a result, the assets, excluding cash, and liabilities of the Equipment Leasing segment are considered held for sale and the segment's operations are reported as discontinued operations as of October 31, 2020 and for all comparative periods presented in these condensed consolidated financial statements.
+The Company anticipates selling the discontinued operations within twelve months from July 27, 2020 in a single transaction, or multiple transactions, which may involve the sale of legal entities or assets.